• Skip to main content

 Introduction

-• Perilunate fracture-dislocations (most commonly involving the scaphoid fracture).
+• Perilunate fracture-dislocations (commonly involving scaphoid fractures)

-• Pure ligamentous injuries involving disruption of:
+• Pure ligamentous injuries involving:

 • Scapholunate (SL) ligament